department19/FAC-Game/README.md

 - Level system
 - Increasing of difficulty; additional holes or/and faster "bugs"

+---

 ## Basic structure

 The game is able to function on 2 general html elements;
 - An area for the "bug" to appear in
-- The visible "bug" to click on
+- The visible "bug" to click on and the functional elements

 ### The game area